migudel/angular-code-smell-catalog/code-smell/multiple_subscriptions.md

 - Explicitly via multiple `.subscribe()` calls in different parts of the component, or
 - Implicitly in the HTML template by using the `async` pipe multiple times on the same `Observable`.

-This pattern can lead to **undesired side effects**, especially if the `Observable` is **cold** (e.g., an HTTP request), since it re-executes every time it's subscribed to—potentially duplicating requests, computations, or event emissions.
+This pattern can lead to **undesired side effects**, especially if the `Observable` is **cold** (e.g., an HTTP request), since it re-executes every time it's subscribed to —potentially duplicating requests, computations, or event emissions.

 In Angular, this often happens when the same `Observable` is used with the `async` pipe in multiple places without sharing the underlying stream.
 The recommended solution is to **share the stream** using operators like `shareReplay` or `publishReplay(1), refCount()` for **local caching**, or to store the intermediate result in a variable.